Skip to main content

 How Much Does Home Insurance Cost in Florida?

 Florida homeowners insurance averages $3,800 per year (up 6% YoY but stabilizing), with costs ranging from $2,100 in low-risk inland counties to $7,000–$18,000+ in coastal areas and Monroe County.
-Wind mitigation, bundling, and higher deductibles can save 10–50% on your premium.
+Wind mitigation, bundling, and deductible choices can materially affect the final premium.

 Florida Home Insurance Cost at a Glance